astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ) as dag:
 ```

-The DAG defined above will only run, once both `dataset1` and `dataset2` have been flagged as updated.
+The DAG defined above will only run once both `dataset1` and `dataset2` have been updated.
 These updates can occur by different tasks in different DAGs as long as they are located in the same Airflow environment.

-In the Airflow UI the schedule of the DAG will be shown as `Dataset` and the Next Run column informs you how many datasets the DAG depends on and how many of them have been updated already.
+In the Airflow UI, the schedule of the DAG will be shown as `Dataset` and the Next Run column informs you how many datasets the DAG depends on and how many of them have been updated already.

 ![Dataset dependent DAG](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/2_4_DatasetDependentDAG.png)

-To learn more about Datasets and data driven scheduling check out the [Datasets and Data Driven Scheduling in Airflow](https://www.astronomer.io/guides/airflow-datasets/) guide.
+To learn more about datasets and data driven scheduling, check out the [Datasets and Data Driven Scheduling in Airflow](https://www.astronomer.io/guides/airflow-datasets/) guide.